ZayLpursuit/Budget-app-backend/README.md

 1. The following is present on the "New" page:
    - The navigation bar.
    - The url will be `/transactions/new`.
-   - The form to create new transactions, which has four fields.
+   - The form to create new transactions, which has five fields.
      - `date` - a string, in any format.
      - `name` - a string, the name of the transactions.
      - `amount` - a number, the amount of the expenditure/income.